Scout Bio’s mission: to harness the genetic revolution transforming human medicine to deliver the future of veterinary medicine

 Gene Therapy for Animals: Key Concepts

-At Scout, we’re focusing on delivering a new generation of therapies for pets to significantly improve the standard-of-care for multiple conditions.
+At Scout Bio, we’re focusing on delivering a new generation of therapies for pets to significantly improve the standard-of-care for multiple conditions.
 To achieve this, our technology approach is to express an appropriate level of a therapeutic protein in pet patients using adeno-associated viral (AAV) vector technology, delivered through simple intramuscular injection.

 Targeting major health conditions in dogs and cats

-To date, while human gene therapy has focused on rare diseases, Scout believes the opportunity in animal health begins with major areas of chronic illness where the long-term expression of a single functional protein could yield significant clinical benefits for an extended period from a single injection.
+To date, while human gene therapy has focused on rare diseases, Scout Bio believes the opportunity in animal health begins with major areas of chronic illness where the long-term expression of a single functional protein could yield significant clinical benefits for an extended period from a single injection.
 This paradigm also promises significant advantages for convenience, owner compliance, and disease management.
-Scout’s first therapy in development focuses on the anemia associated with chronic kidney disease (CKD) in cats.
+Scout Bio’s first therapy in development focuses on the anemia associated with chronic kidney disease (CKD) in cats.
 CKD is one of the most common health conditions in older cats.
 It progresses with age and can lead to death.
 CKD produces a range of other associated clinical signs, including anemia.

 CHRONIC KIDNEY DISEASE (CKD) AND ASSOCIATED ANEMIA